denser-org/denser-retriever/README.md

 ## 📦 Installation

+We recommend installing Python via [Anaconda](https://www.anaconda.com/download), as we have received feedback about issues with Numpy installation when using the installer from https://www.python.org/downloads/.
+We are working on providing a solution to this problem.
 To install Denser Retriever, you can run:

 ### Pip